charleennewland/blog/operational_excellence_pt1.md

 Any activity that, in the eyes of the customer, does not add to the value of a product or service is considered non-value added.
 Non-value added activities consume resources and, in lean terms, are considered waste in a process.

 Value-added activities are always viewed from the customer's perspective.
 Value-added activities are those that efficiently and inexpensively transform a product from raw material to finished product.
-The best way to distinguish value-added from non-value added activities is to ask the following: “Is the customer willing to pay for it?”.
+The best way to distinguish value-added from non-value added activities is to ask the following: *“Is the customer willing to pay for it?”*.
 If the customer is not willing to pay for it, it is considered non-value added.

 #### Types of waste
 The lean methodology knows eight types of waste: